 If you are like most women, you’ve been raised to take care of others first.
 I was, too.
 It seems like the right thing to do.
-It may feel selfish to take care of you before tending to the needs of those who depend on you.
+Furthermore, it may feel selfish to take care of yourself before tending to the needs of those who depend on you.

 Everyone knows this to be true.
 Yet finding time is hard.

 When You’re Tired, Good Choices Go Out the Window

 As a busy woman, pulled in many directions, exhaustion—maybe even burn-out—will take over.
 The decisions and choices you make from this state of stress and frustration are likely to be based on expediency, rather than good sense.